How Has the Tax Cuts and Jobs Act Affected the US Economy?

 Here are some impacts of the TCJA to consider.

 President Trump initially proposed to lower income taxes and reduce the number of tax brackets from seven to three—12%, 25%, and 35%.
 That didn't happen.
 The TCJA still provides for seven brackets, but they've been reduced somewhat: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.

 The brackets in 2017, before the TCJA, were: 10%, 15%, 25%, 28%, 33%, 35%, and 39.6%.

 The Standard Deductions

-But the TCJA also eliminated the $4,050 personal deduction that filers could take for themselves, their spouses, and each of their dependent.
-Personal exemptions are unavailable from 2018 through 2025, when the TCJA expires unless Congress acts to renew it.
+However, while the TCJA significantly increased the standard deduction, it also eliminated the personal exemption that filers could take for themselves, their spouses, and each of their dependents.
+Personal exemptions are unavailable from 2018 through 2025.
+In 2025, many aspects of the TCJA are scheduled to expire unless Congress acts to renew the law.